Metro Logo

 You will find that the single ticket is a very expensive option to travel, so you might want to check out the other tickets.

-If all of Vienna is one zone, do I have to worry about zones at all if I stay in the city?
+If all of Vienna has a flat fee, do I have to worry about ticket validity at all if I stay in the city?

 No, unless you take the regular train from the airport to the city or vice versa.
-In that case you have to pay for one additional zone.
+In that case you have to buy an additional ticket.

 Nobody wants to see my ticket.
 Is that normal?